We believe that normalising conversations around mental health leads to better care.

 Software Engineering/Business Student

-Vanakkam, my name is Amalan, I am a 3rd year student studying a double degree in Bachelor of Engineering (Software) and Business.
-I feel very fortunate to be a part of Thadam as we work across different teams to help empower our community to achieve a better understanding of mental health leading to an improved way of life.
+Vanakkam!
+I’m Amalan, a final-year student studying a double degree in Bachelor of Engineering (Software) and Business.
+I’m grateful to be part of Thadam, where I work alongside a passionate team to support our community in building a stronger understanding of mental health and wellbeing.

 General Practitioner